alexs2112/University-Notes/2023-Winter/ARKY205/32 - Origin of European Civilization.md

 **State?**:
  - Still look more like Cahokia or Pueblo Bonito than the state societies of Sumer and Egypt
  - Palaces engaged in production, consumption, storage, distribution
-	 - No evidence they controlled the ecconomies or politics of their territories
+	 - No evidence they controlled the economies or politics of their territories
  - Written script being developed, perhaps to handle a growing administration
  - 1700 BCE: These first palaces were all destroyed, likely due to earthquakes, no evidence for military invasion
 	 - Almost every major site is rebuilt by 1650 BCE, start of the Late Minoan (LM) phase